Criticism of the Quran: Further research and findings

 In 2006, legal scholar Liaquat Ali Khan claimed that Crone and Cook later explicitly disavowed their earlier book.

-Patricia Crone in an article published in 2006 provided an update on the evolution of her conceptions since the printing of the thesis in 1976.
-In the article she acknowledges that Muhammad existed as a historical figure and that the Quran represents "utterances" of his that he believed to be revelations.
-However she states that the Quran may not be the complete record of the revelations.
+Patricia Crone, in a 2006 article, provided an update on the evolution of her conceptions since the printing of the thesis in 1976.
+In the article, she acknowledges that Muhammad existed as a historical figure and that the Quran represents "utterances" of his that he believed were revelations.
+However, she states that the Quran may not be the complete record of the revelations.
 She also accepts that oral histories and Muslim historical accounts cannot be totally discounted, but remains skeptical about the traditional account of the Hijrah and the standard view that Muhammad and his tribe were based in Mecca.
-She describes the difficulty in the handling of the hadith because of their "amorphous nature" and purpose as documentary evidence for deriving religious law rather than as historical narratives.
+She describes the difficulty in handling the hadith because of their "amorphous nature" and their purpose as documentary evidence for deriving religious law rather than as historical narratives.